 Broccoli microgreens are one of the easiest and quickest microgreens to grow.

-Not only that, but broccoli microgreens pack a lot of nutrition and health benefits in a small serving size.
+Besides that, broccoli microgreens pack a lot of nutrition and health benefits in a small serving size.

-Almost every microgreen vendor at farmers markets carry broccoli microgreens, one of the reasons is because they're one of the most well-known microgreens among consumers.
+Almost every microgreen vendor at farmers’ markets carries broccoli microgreens.
+One of the reasons is that they’re one of the most well-known microgreens among consumers.

-There are many good reasons for the broccoli microgreen popularity.
+There are many good reasons for the broccoli microgreen’s popularity.
 For foodies and chefs, broccoli microgreens add freshness, a crunchy texture, and a much less bitter broccoli flavor (than mature broccoli) to food.

 For the home grower, broccoli microgreens are the easiest microgreens to grow.
 Follow a few easy steps, and you’ll be eating broccoli microgreens within a week.

 This article will outline those steps and discuss broccoli microgreens’ nutritional value.

 Broccoli is a very commonly bought vegetable in grocery stores—most vegetable departments stock heads of broccoli right as you walk into the department.

 - Advantages of Broccoli Microgreens